Passing the CKA

 With the CKA being a practical exam, you will need significant experience working with clusters—setting up clusters, fixing clusters, and backing up clusters.
 Here are several options to get started and more advanced ones as well.

-Clusters I used for practice:
+Clusters I used for practice: Link to heading

 Katacoda is great for study purposes, it’s free and there is no setup or maintenance involved.
 If you’re just getting started, this is a great resource to get comfortable with kubectl.
 Contino has several scenarios that can be used as well.
 The stopper here for Katacoda is there is no way to administrator the cluster.